live-keys/livekeys/plugins/lcvphoto/doc/plugin-lcvphoto.md

   Size of the sliding window in frames.
 Higher values keep a longer history, which requires more memory and processing power and increases output delay.
   Must be an odd number.
 Defaults to 3.

+{qmlType:DenoiseTvl1}
+{qmlInherits:MatFilter}
+{qmlBrief:Denoises a grayscale or color image.}

+  Performs denoising using the primal-dual algorithm.

+{qmlProperty:int bufferSize}

+  Number of observations or noised versions of the image to be restored.

+{qmlProperty:real lambda}

+  As it is enlarged, the smooth (blurred) images are treated more favorably than detailed (but maybe more noised) ones.
+Roughly speaking, as it becomes smaller, the result will be more blur but more sever outliers will be removed.

+{qmlProperty:int nIters}

+  Number of iterations that the algorithm will run.
+The more iterations the better, but it is hard to quantitatively refine this statement, so just use the default and increase it if the results are poor.